wyfo/apischema/docs/de_serialization.md

 #### Additional properties

-*apischema* is strict too about number of fields received for an *object*.
+*apischema* is strict too about the number of fields received for an *object*.
 In JSON schema terms, *apischema* put `"additionalProperties": false` by default (this can be configured by class with [properties field](#additional-and-pattern-properties)).

 This behavior can be controlled by `additional_properties` parameter.
-When set to `True`, it prevents the reject of unexpected properties.
+When set to `True`, it prevents the rejection of unexpected properties.

 ```python
 {!additional_properties.py!}